-- Maintain a list of part-time and contract staff that can be called on to cover lastminute absences, to include existing staff if qualified to teach multiple modules. - Ensure board and committee meetings, team meetings and all relevant staff meetings are scheduled to include part-time and contract staff attendance to get their input into and feedback on the programme, teaching and learning, assessment, student academic progression etc. - Managing staff recruitment activity in conjunction with the People Officer (see chapter 1, section 1.4.1) to ensure that sufficient and suitable staff have been recruited in time to teach the programme. - \circ $\;$ Ensure all staff have fair access to staff learning and development activities.
+- Allocate appropriate staffing for constituent modules both planned staff and have contingencies ready for last-minute absence scenarios. - Maintain a list of part-time and contract staff that can be called on to cover last-minute absences, to include existing staff if qualified to teach multiple modules. - Ensure board and committee meetings, team meetings and all relevant staff meetings are scheduled to include part-time and contract staff attendance to get their input into and feedback on the programme, teaching and learning, assessment, student academic progression etc. - Manging staff recruitment activity in conjunction with the People Officer (see chapter 1, section 1.4.1) to ensure that sufficient and suitable staff have been recruited in time to teach the programme. - o Ensure all staff have fair access to staff learning and development activities.